Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

 In particular, Timelens++\cite{tulyakov2022time} proposes a framework, comprised of four modules including motion estimation, warping encoder, synthesis encoder, and fusion module, as depicted in Fig.~\ref{fig:vfi}(b).
 This method introduces multi-scale feature-level fusion and computes one-shot non-linear inter-frame motion, which could effectively be sampled for image warping based on events and frames. $A^2OF$~\cite{wu2022video} focuses on generating the anisotropic optical flow from events.
 However, such an approach cannot model the complicated motion in real-world scenes; therefore, $A^2OF$ employs the distribution masks for optical flow from events to achieve the intricate intermediate motion interpolation.

 It is worth noting that the events used by the aforementioned methods have the same spatial resolution as RGB frames.
-Unfortunately, it is quite expensive to match the RGB sensor's resolution with an event sensor in real scenarios.
+Unfortunately, it is quite expensive to match a RGB sensor's resolution with an event sensor in real scenarios.
 Therefore, EFI-Net\cite{paikin2021efi} proposes a multi-phase CNN-based framework, which can fuse the frames and events with various spatial resolutions.
 In summary, supervised methods rely on paired data with high-frame-rate videos and events.
-HS-ERGB dataset\cite{tulyakov2021time} and BS-ERGB\cite{tulyakov2022time} are representative datasets.
+HS-ERGB \cite{tulyakov2021time} and BS-ERGB\cite{tulyakov2022time} are representative datasets.
 However, these datasets suffer from strict pixel alignments between events and frames and are expensive to collect.
-Therefore some weakly-supervised and unsupervised methods have been proposed recently.
+Therefore, some weakly-supervised and unsupervised methods have been proposed recently.

 \textbf{Weakly-supervised methods:} Yu \etal \cite{yu2021training} proposed the first weakly-supervised event-based VFI method.
 In practice, it extracts complementary information from events to correct image appearance and employs an attention mechanism to support correspondence searching on the low-resolution feature maps.
-Meanwhile, a real dataset, named SloMo-DVS, was also proposed.
+Meanwhile, a real-world dataset, namely SloMo-DVS, is also released.

-\textbf{Unsupervised methods:} TimeReplayer~\cite{he2022timereplayer} is the first unsupervised method, trained in a cycle-consistent manner, as shown in Fig.\ref{fig:vfi}(c).
-It directly estimates the optical flow between the keyframe and the input frame, instead of computing intermediate frames as a proportion of the computed optical flow between input frames.
+\textbf{Unsupervised methods:} TimeReplayer~\cite{he2022timereplayer} is the first unsupervised method, trained in a cycle-consistent manner, as shown in Fig.~\ref{fig:vfi} (c).
+It directly estimates the optical flow between the key-frame and the input frame, instead of computing intermediate frames as a proportion of the computed optical flow between input frames.
 In this way, the complex motion can be estimated.
-Then, input frames can be reconstructed by keyframe and inverse optical flow.
+Then, input frames can be reconstructed by key-frame and inverse optical flow.
 Totally, this cycle consistency method not only models complex nonlinear motion but also avoids the need for a large amount of paired high-speed frames and events.